The Boolean Compactness Theorem for $\mathrm{L}_{\infty\infty}$: Introduction

 The logic $\mathrm{L}_{\infty\lambda}$ is the union of the logics $\mathrm{L}_{\kappa\lambda}$ for $\kappa$ a cardinal; the logic $\mathrm{L}_{\infty\infty}$ is the union of the logics $\mathrm{L}_{\kappa\lambda}$ for $\kappa,\lambda$ cardinals.
 Our focus in this paper is mainly on the logics $\mathrm{L}_{\infty\omega}$ and $\mathrm{L}_{\infty\infty}$.

 We now state the main definitions and results, i.e. the compactness theorem for $\mathrm{L}_{\infty\infty}$ and its corollaries.
-This requires to revise the notion of finitely consistent theory, which is central in the standard formulation of the compactness theorem for first order logic. \begin{Definition} Let $\psi_0,\psi_1$ be $\mathrm{L}_{\infty\infty}$-sentences such that $\psi_1\vdash \psi_0$. $\psi_1$ is a \emph{conservative strengthening of $\psi_0$} if for all finite sets $s$ of subsentences\footnote{Note that by a subsentences of an $\mathrm{L}$-sentence $\psi$ we mean any sentence obtained from a subformula of $\psi$ by substituting its free variables with constants in (an arbitrary expansion of) $\mathrm{L}$, see for details Notation \ref{not:subformulaeconprop}.} of $\psi_0$, $\psi_0\wedge\bigwedge s$ is Boolean consistent if and only if so is $\psi_1\wedge\bigwedge s$. \end{Definition}
+This requires to revise the notion of finitely consistent theory, which is central in the standard formulation of the compactness theorem for first order logic.
+The following two definitions introduce the key concepts leading to a revised notion of finitary consistency. \begin{Definition} Let $\psi_0,\psi_1$ be $\mathrm{L}_{\infty\infty}$-sentences such that $\psi_1\vdash \psi_0$.\footnote{$\vdash$ refers to the natural generalization to $\mathrm{L}_{\infty\infty}$ of the usual notion of provability, see Section \ref{subsec:proofsystem} below for its formal definition.} $\psi_1$ is a \emph{conservative strengthening of $\psi_0$} if for all finite sets $s$ of subsentences\footnote{Note that by a subsentences of an $\mathrm{L}$-sentence $\psi$ we mean any sentence obtained from a subformula of $\psi$ by substituting its free variables with constants in (an arbitrary expansion of) $\mathrm{L}$, see for details Notation \ref{not:subformulaeconprop}.} of $\psi_0$, $\psi_0\wedge\bigwedge s$ is Boolean consistent if and only if so is $\psi_1\wedge\bigwedge s$. \end{Definition}

 Essentially, the above definition isolates those strengthenings of $\psi_0$ which are not able to tell apart from $\psi_0$ those properties expressible in the language of $\psi_0$ using subsentences of $\psi_0$ which are consistent with $\psi_0$.